Elementary Teacher Education Program (ELTEP)

 - CBEST

-- Older scores that do not include a writing subtest can be used for reading and math, but must be supplemented with a new writing test
+- ACT (Older scores that do not include a writing subtest can be used for reading and math but must be supplemented with a writing subtest.
+If needed, contact ACT at 319-337-1270 to order your score report.)

-- Older scores that do not include a writing subtest can be used for reading and math, but must be supplemented with a new writing test
+- SAT (Older scores that do not include a writing subtest can still be used for reading and math but must be supplemented with a writing subtest.
+If needed, contact College Board at 866-756-7346 to order your score report.)

 ELTEP students must pass this State required content knowledge test before beginning full-time teaching later in the program.
 Elementary candidates must pass Elementary Education subtests 102 and 103.